The Classification of Branched Willmore Spheres in the $3$-Sphere and the $4$-Sphere: Meromorphic quartic form and Willmore surfaces in

 and for all $m\geq \theta_0+1$, there exists

 and $p_m\in\N$ such that

 where the $\vec{A}_{k,l,p}\in \C^n$ are almost all zero, that is, all but finitely many. \end{cor}

-\begin{rem} The proof of the main theorem \ref{devh0} gives in particular an algorithm to compute all the coefficients in the Taylor expansion of a branched Willmore surface, which was implemented in \cite{sagepaper}. \end{rem} \begin{rem} This is not clear if the Taylor-like series in \eqref{taylorgeneral} has a positive radius of convergence. \end{rem}
+\begin{rem} The proof of the main Theorem \ref{devh0} gives in particular an algorithm to compute all the coefficients in the Taylor expansion of a branched Willmore surface, which was implemented in \cite{sagepaper}. \end{rem}